 Saffron | Saffron Crocus

 Saffron is a spice derived from the flowers of Crocus sativus.
 It’s been used and traded as a spice for at least 4000 years and is considered the world's most costly spice by weight.
 Saffron has had a wide range and long list of traditional uses.
 In Traditional Iranian Medicine saffron was thought to be useful for supporting sleep and mood, and to be a heart tonic.
 And in India it was used as a nerve and heart tonic, and for relaxation and sleep support.
 Iran produces the majority of saffron: Greece, Kashmir, Morocco, Spain and Turkey are also fairly large growers.
 Saffron, as a spice, refers to the deep red-maroon colored stigma and styles (called threads).
 Not all saffron is of the same quality and strength, with price increasing substantially for the highest grades.
 In general, content of several of saffron’s active compounds are used to determine strength.
 A greater content of crocin (responsible for saffron's color), picrocrocin (a bitter compound giving the characteristic taste), and safranal (which gives the fragrance) would be graded as higher strength.
 In addition to these marker compounds, saffron also contains zeaxanthin, lycopene, and other carotenoids.
 Crocin also belongs to the carotenoid family.
 Most carotenoids only dissolve in oil (i.e., are fat-soluble).
 Crocin is water-soluble, which is part of the reason it is used in rice dishes and other water-based food recipes.
 There’s been a growing interest in the use of saffron for health purposes, including in areas such as mood, cognition, vision, sports performance, appetite regulation, metabolic function, and women’s health.

 There's a long history of saffron adulteration.
-Because of this, Neurohacker feels its critical to use a standardized saffron extract purchased from an ingredient supplier that can authenticate quality and strength.
+Because of this, Neurohacker feels it is critical to use a standardized saffron extract purchased from an ingredient supplier that can authenticate quality and strength.

 The saffron extract we use has been clinically studied, is DNA authenticated, and has a patented profile for marker compounds including crocin, picrocrocin and safranal.

 Saffron extract used in our products is GRAS, non-GMO, gluten-free, vegan, Kosher certified and Halal compliant.